 Another method of alternative business financing that is beginning to gain traction for marijuana businesses is crowdfunding.

 Eaze Solutions, a San Francisco maker of technology for marijuana delivery services, utilized crowdfunding to fund part of a $1.5 million expansion.
-Redwood City’s Loto Labs was able to crowd fund more than $220,000 to fund production of a new vaporizer.
-Potential donors are understandably suspicious of up-and-coming marijuana businesses, so many tend to prove legitimacy with the use of graphs and videos that outline their goals.
+Redwood City’s Loto Labs was able to crowdfund more than $220,000 to fund the production of a new vaporizer.
+Potential donors are understandably suspicious of up-and-coming marijuana businesses, so many tend to prove legitimacy using graphs and videos that outline their goals.

 There are even cannabis-centric crowdfunding platforms like Cannafundr, Potfundr, WeCanna, and CannaDabbaDo for marijuana businesses that may have been rejected from popular sites like Indiegogo and Kickstarter.
-Most marijuana businesses that have found success from crowd funding, however, did so because they were able to secure partnerships with angel investors and venture capitalists looking for a stake in the business.
+However, most marijuana businesses that have found success from crowdfunding did so because they were able to secure partnerships with angel investors and venture capitalists looking for a stake in the business.

-Major banks might be afraid of marijuana’s historical reputation but United Capital Source does not discriminate based on industry stereotypes.
+Major banks might be afraid of marijuana’s historical reputation, but United Capital Source‘s lender network does not discriminate based on industry stereotypes.
 We have worked with plenty of industries that are stereotyped as “low-growth” or “risky.”

-And unlike banks, our small business loans are incredibly versatile and can therefore be customized to offset the unique cash flow issues of marijuana businesses.
-We can provide working capital loans to cover rising regular expenses or standard business term loans for larger initiatives, like adding warehouse space, meeting security regulations or ordering excessive inventory long before it will be sold.
+And unlike banks, our network’s small business loans are incredibly versatile and can therefore be customized to offset the unique cash flow issues of marijuana businesses.
+We can facilitate working capital loans to cover rising regular expenses or standard business term loans for larger initiatives, like adding warehouse space, meeting security regulations, or ordering excessive inventory long before it will be sold.

-With this payment system, you could launch a long-term marketing campaign, increase staff, or buy new equipment without having to compromise operational funding just to make payments shortly after.
-Multiple working capital loans have also proven to be very effective when it comes to paying suppliers at the right time, so they can grow their businesses just like yours.
+With this payment system, you could launch a long-term marketing campaign, increase staff, or buy new equipment without having to compromise operational funding to make payments shortly after.
+Multiple working capital loans have also proven to be very effective when it comes to paying suppliers at the right time to grow their businesses just like yours.

-Is your marijuana business ready to expand, but you don’t have significant credit history or cash on hand for a deposit?
-Call 855.933.8638 or visit the UCS website to chat with a business funding expert who has solved this dilemma many times before.
+Is your marijuana business ready to expand?
+Call 855.217.4785 or visit the UCS website to chat with a business funding expert who has solved this dilemma many times before.
 Potential borrowers are judged exclusively by performance, so if the cash flow is there, you will not miss out on your chance to cash in on the world’s fastest-growing industry!
 Apply now to see how much you qualify for!